 What makes a piece of art or a graphic design resonate with an audience?
 How do you create a design that not only delights and engages but also sticks with the audience long after the moment of interaction has passed?
 These are the questions that drive Senior Graphic Designer Alyssa Watkins to create arresting visual moments that help our clients realize their design and branding goals, and also enhance and grow their business.

-Alyssa joined Trekk earlier this year, bringing with her a wealth of design and marketing experience that has helped a number of our clients successfully develop and execute design projects across a variety of mediums.
+As part of our creative team, Alyssa brings with her a wealth of design and marketing experience that has helped a number of our clients successfully develop and execute design projects across a variety of mediums.

 What do you do as part of the creative team?